According to research from the University of Vermont:

 What vegetables grow the fastest?

-The fastest-growing vegetables indoors include radishes, green onions, lettuce, baby carrots, spinach, peas, bush beans, kale, turnips, squash, cucumber, leafy greens, and much more.
+The fastest-growing vegetables indoors include salad greens like radishes, green onions, lettuce, baby carrots, spinach, peas, bush beans, kale, turnips, squash, cucumber, leafy greens, and much more.
 Not all veggies take spring to fall to mature.

 Conclusion

 There you have it.
 Now you know how growing vegetables indoors work.
-I hope this guide helps you understand what the easiest vegetables you can grow indoors are.
-We tried our best to offer you all the details regarding the best vegetables to grow indoors.
-It doesn’t require a green thumb to get started with your indoor garden.
+I hope this guide helps you understand what are the easiest vegetables you can grow.
+We tried our best to offer you all the details regarding the best vegetables.
+Getting started with your indoor garden doesn’t require a green thumb.